jopasserat/pantheon-quickstart/utils/accounts_generation/README.md

 - arg1: `network` can be either `clique` or `ibft2`
 - arg2: number of accounts

-Output written to stdout.
+The output is written to stdout.
 A common usage would be to redirect the output to the `genesis.json.template` file corresponding to the PoA network you want to start.
+The file `pantheon_<clique|ibft2>/genesis.json.template` is copied to the Docker image upon construction and processed by the `bootnode` to generate `genesis.json`.

 ### Requirements

 - `ethkey` CLI from Parity client

-### Misc
+### Notes

-Accounts filled with default balance 90000000000000000000000 wei.
+Accounts are filled with a default balance of 1 ETH.